mikiasmekite47-blip/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 - Document the complete setup process

 ### 🛡️ Why This Lab Exists
-Before running any security tool against a real target, We need somewhere safe to break things without breaking anything that matters.
+Before running any security tool against a real target, I need somewhere safe to break things without breaking anything that matters.
 That's what this setup provides a closed off network where Kali Linux can scan, and test without ever touching the outside world.
-Everything here stays contained to machines I own or have explicit permission to test.
+Everything here stays contained to machines I own or have permission to test.

 ⚠️ Important: this lab must only be used for systems you own or have explicit permission to test never against unauthorized systems.

 ![Lab Architecture](screenshot-1-title-image.jpg)